userhas404d/keyring.codeartifact/README.md

 Available options:

   - `profile_name`: Use a specific AWS profile to authenticate with AWS.
-  - `token_duration`: Validity period (in seconds) for retieved authorization tokens.
+  - `token_duration`: Validity period (in seconds) for retrieved authorization tokens.
   - `aws_access_key_id`: Use a specific AWS access key to authenticate with AWS.
   - `aws_secret_access_key`: Use a specific AWS secret access key to authenticate with AWS.

 For more explanation of these options see the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

-### Single Section Configuration
+### Single Section Configuration - boto3

-A trivial example `keyringrc.cfg` section for a single account:
+A trivial example `keyringrc.cfg` section for a single account that uses the `boto3` client:

 ```ini
 [codeartifact]